stevencorona/elastic-haproxy/README.md

 Zero downtime reconfigurations are accomplished using the `-sf` trick and (if on linux) some iptables magic.

-Multi-node configuration is handled via ZooKeeper (or possibly etcd).

 ## Coming in the future

 * Mesos framework+executor!